 c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?

-The project is not within an airport land use plan.
-There are no public or private airports or airfields located in this vicinity.
+The Project is not within an airport land use plan nor are there any public or private airports or airfields located in this vicinity.
 Therefore, this impact is not applicable to the Project.